ElectionDataAnalysis/electiondata/docs/User_Guide.md

   * 'flat_text' Any tab-, comma-, or other-separated table in a plain tabular text file.
     * (required) a field delimiter `flat_text_delimiter` to be specified (usually `flat_text_delimiter=,` for csv or `flat_text_delimiter=tab` for .txt)

-  `count_locations`: controls how the system looks for counts.
-Related optional and required parameters must be given under the `[count_locations]` header.
+  `count_columns_specified`: controls how the system looks for counts.
+Related optional and required parameters must be given under the `[count_columns_specified]` header.
   * 'by_field_names' (NB: as of 12/2020, for this case system can handle only files with only one field-name row for the count fields.
 If there are multiple header rows for the count columns, use the 'by_column_number' option.)
     * (required) list `count_fields_by_name` of names of fields containing counts.
     * (required for 'excel' and 'flat_text' file_types) specify location of field names for count columns. with integer `count_field_name_row` (NB: top row not skipped is 0, next row is 1, etc.)